huaweicloud/generator-cloudide-plugin/README.md

 This guide describes the basic running principles of plugin and describes the API design of the plugin core framework through examples.
 All of this article is based on a generic project that can be created by executing `yo @cloudide/plugin` and selecting the `generic` type plugin.

+### What's The Benefit
+* The plugin frontend supports pure H5 implementation, no need to learn complex IDE extension points, and the cost of getting started is extremely low.
+* The plugin supports directly calling the exposed methods between the frontend and backend, and returns Promise, without directly using postMessage for message sending.
+* Multi-view support, support for dynamically creating and destroying webviews, and direct calling of methods exposed between them.
+* Support for event subscription at the frontend.
+* Support event broadcasting between plugins.

 ### Basic Concepts
 * **backend**: JS code running in the NodeJS environment.
 Actually, the backend of CloudIDE instance is a web server started with express.
 * **frontend**: JS code running in the Browser environment.